bputrah/open-telemetry-kit/README.md

 # Open Telemetry Kit
-Open source package for extracting telemetry data from videos and converting to a new format
+Open source package for automatically extracting telemetry data from videos and converting to a common format.